memstechtips/UnattendedWinstall/README.md

 ## What Does UnattendedWinstall Do?

-The UnattendedWinstall answer file come with detailed descriptions for nearly all configurations and registry tweaks, which are available for inspection here on GitHub.
+The UnattendedWinstall answer file comes with detailed descriptions for nearly all configurations and registry tweaks, which are available for inspection here on GitHub.
 For customization, download the answer file and open it in editors like [Cursor](https://www.cursor.com/) or [VSCode](https://code.visualstudio.com/).

 ### Sources and Contributions